paulloy/whiskey_herald_msp3/README.md

 Whiskey Herald is a collaborative community where users can contribute to updating a database with information on all their favourite whiskeys.
 This should facilitate community building and provide a meaningful experience to the user.
 A user can then leave reviews of their favourite whiskeys with CRUD functionality on their own reviews.
- The project should be of interest to new users looking to become a part of the whiskey enthusiast community, and veteran users who want to maintain a strong community and share their own thoughts of their favourite whiskeys.
+ The project should be of interest to new users looking to become a part of the whiskey community, and current users who want to maintain a strong community and share their own thoughts of their favourite whiskeys.

+ The main goal of this project is to provide the user a venue where they can share with a community their favourite whiskeys and publish reviews of those whiskeys.
+Whiskey Herald is designed with user experience as one of our central goals.
+The information on Whiskey Herald is collected similarly to a wiki where the users can write and update the whiskeys on our database.
+The user’s goals are fulfilled with a responsive and user centric design with intuitive navigation and a familiar website design.
+Upon registration, a user can add a whiskey to the website that does not already exist on our database.
+The information on the Whiskey includes its name, type, an image address, and description.
+If the user thinks this information can be improved, they can then update the whiskeys information.
+Only the “admin” has permission to delete whiskeys, to prevent malicious users from undoing the hard work of other users in providing information.
+ The user can read other users reviews and create, update and delete their own reviews.
+The user also has a profile page where they can update their username, profile icon, bio, password, or delete their account.
+My hope is that Whiskey Herald provides a great experience to as many whiskey lovers as possible.

 # UX